nyu-polonsky-brine-2019/polonsky-data-workshop-2019/db.md

 <section markdown="block">
 ##  UTF8 vs ...

+__unicode__ is just the mapping of numbers to _glyphs_ ... but the actual storage of those numbers is the _encoding_.
+You may have seen encodings like
 Representation of Data
 Use bits! ...
 0's and 1's

-straightforward for numbers... use numbers, perhaps it may be a set number of bits representing text.... mapping of numbers to characters 65...
-A... in some encodings unicode is just the mapping`
 WAT about encoding???
 utf-8
 utf-16